Hodge Theory for Combinatorial Geometries: Piecewise linear functions and their convexity

 \item The pullback homomorphism $\textrm{p}_{\sigma \in \Sigma}$ induces a map between the ample cones

 \item The isomorphism $\textrm{p}_{\Sigma_1,\Sigma_2}$ induces a bijective map between the ample cones

 \end{enumerate} \end{proposition}

-It follows from the first item that any subfan of the normal fan of a polytope has a nonempty ample cone.
+Recall that the support function of a polytope is strictly convex piecewise linear function on the normal fan of the polytope.
+An elementary proof can be found in \cite[Corollary A.19]{Oda}.
+It follows from the first item of Proposition~\ref{PropositionAmplePullback} that any subfan of the normal fan of a polytope has a nonempty ample cone.
 In particular, by Proposition~\ref{Subfan}, the Bergman fan $\Sigma_{\mathrm{M},\mathscr{P}}$ has a nonempty ample cone.

 Strictly convex piecewise linear functions on the normal fan of the permutohedron can be described in a particularly nice way: A piecewise linear function on $\Sigma_{\mathscr{P}(E)}$ is strictly convex if and only if it is of the form